$30 Mail-in Rebate on ENERGY STAR® Qualified Refrigerators

 How to Get Your Rebate on an ENERGY STAR® Refrigerator or Freezer

-- Purchase a qualifying ENERGY STAR® refrigerator or freezer at a participating retailer.
+- Purchase a qualifying ENERGY STAR® refrigerator or freezer.

 Note: You must be a customer of a participating utility to be eligible.